stevearc/overseer.nvim/README.md

 Overseer can read [VS Code's tasks.json file](https://code.visualstudio.com/docs/editor/tasks).
 By default, VS Code tasks will show up when you `:OverseerRun`.
 Overseer is _nearly_ at feature parity, but it's not quite (nor will it ever be) at 100%.

+Some VS Code extensions add additional tasks, task types, or problem matchers.
+You can't install those extensions for neovim, but there are ways to similarly extend the functionality of overseer.
+See [Extending VS Code tasks](doc/extending_vscode.md) for more information.

 Supported features:

 - Task types: process, shell, typescript, node